Who is Rob Gronkowski? Meet the NFL star turned WrestleMania host - TheNewsTrace

 Why is Rob Gronkowski internet hosting WrestleMania?

-The previous tight finish is a lifelong WWE fan who made a cameo look throughout the Andre the Big Memorial Battle Royal at WrestleMania 33 in Orlando, Florida.

-His involvement in the ring was minimal, however it led to main hypothesis over his future with the firm.
+His involvement in the ring was minimal, nevertheless it led to main hypothesis over his future with the firm.

-Gronk penned a cope with WWE however it stays to be seen what that precisely entails.
-The previous Patriots star made a vigorous debut on SmackDown final week as he rattled off a hype intro in entrance of an empty enviornment, and can now host WrestleMania 36.
+Gronk penned a take care of WWE nevertheless it stays to be seen what that precisely entails.
+The previous Patriots star made a energetic debut on SmackDown final week as he rattled off a hype intro in entrance of an empty enviornment, and can now host WrestleMania 36.

-It stays to be seen how a lot motion Gronkowski will see this weekend, however it could be no shock if he leaped into the ring for an all-acti0n debut show.
+It stays to be seen how a lot motion Gronkowski will see this weekend, however it might be no shock if he leaped into the ring for an all-acti0n debut show.

 Add Comment